6 Accessibility Features of Drupal 8

 Here are six key examples of the accessibility features built into Drupal 8:

-- Bartik is now automatically underlining links so that it is much easier for people to identify links on the page.
+Because of this feature, it is now so much easier for people to identify links on the page.

 Looking to ensure web accessibility utilizing leading resources and expertise?
 Contact us today to talk with a Drupal consultant.